This post may contain affiliate links. Please read my privacy policy.

 Authentic Ayam Masak Merah Recipe

-Ayam masak merah is one of my absolute favorite Malaysian dishes!
-It’s chicken cooked in a rich, creamy, spicy tomato sauce that hits all the right notes—just the right amount of heat from the chilies, sweetness from the tomatoes, and creaminess from coconut milk.
+This is one of my absolute favorite Malaysian dishes!
+Imagine chicken bathed in a rich, creamy, spicy tomato sauce—with just the right amount of heat from the chilies, sweetness from the tomatoes, and creaminess from coconut milk.
 I love serving it with nasi minyak (ghee rice) or steamed rice.
 The chicken is deep-fried first, which gives it that crispy texture and locks in all the flavors before it’s simmered in the sauce.

-It shares some spices like cinnamon, cloves, star anise, and chilies with Malaysian Chicken Curry, but it stands out with its unique, unforgettable texture and preparation.
+It uses similar spices like cinnamon, cloves, star anise, and chilies, as in Malaysian Chicken Curry, but it stands out with its unique, unforgettable texture and preparation.
 Trust me, this recipe is a must-try if you love bold, authentic Malaysian food!

 Why This Recipe Is A Must-Try

 - Authentic Malaysian flavors.
-Whether you’re a fan of Malaysian cuisine or trying it for the first time, my recipe brings bold, authentic flavors just like the ones I’d find in Malaysia.
+Whether you’re a fan of Malaysian cuisine or trying it for the first time, my recipe brings bold, authentic flavors just like the ones you would find in Malaysia.

 - Crispy, tender chicken.
 I’ve always loved how the chicken turns out—the deep frying gives it a crispy texture while sealing in the juices, and it becomes perfectly tender when simmered in the rich, creamy sauce.
 It’s the best of both worlds!

-- Creamy spicy tomato sauce.
-The sauce is just irresistible!
+- The mouthwatering sauce.
+The creamy spicy tomato sauce is just irresistible!
 Coconut milk and tomato soup create this rich, smooth sauce that I can’t resist mixing into my rice!

 Ingredients You’ll Need

-- Chicken – The star of the dish!
-It’s juicy, tender, and soaks up all the amazing flavors of the sauce.
-I use whole chicken in this recipe, but you can easily swap it for chicken thighs or drumsticks if you prefer.
+- Chicken – I use whole chicken in this recipe, but you can easily swap it for chicken thighs or drumsticks if you prefer.

 - Red onion